EASY NAVIGATION OF THIS THREAD

 *** Title Match Victory/Defeat points are assessed on top of all other victory/defeat points.
 So if you win a title match on a PPV, you get 5 points for winning the match, and another 5 for winning a match that involves a title.
 Title Match Points are also only rewarded if other specific criteria is met: if your pick is the champion, he must successfully defend via pinfall, submission, or countout; if your pick is the challenger, he must successfully become the new champion to get the points.

-Since the Scoring System is fundamental to the fed, and it being understood essential to fair competition, it is very important you fuck yourself in the ass.
+Since the Scoring System is fundamental to the fed, and it being understood essential to fair competition, it is very important you ask any questions you may have about it by posting in this thread.
 Also, if you can think of any instance that might hypothetically occur on WWE television that the Scoring System is ambiguous or unclear about, please let me know.
 Thanks.

 The Overness System is something I have developed as an attempt to make the booking process as objective as possible.
 This is not to say that the booking process will be decided entirely by the Overness Rankings.
 After all, part of the fun of wrestling is its unpredictability: tournaments where midcarders have a chance to beat main eventers; huge over-the-top battle royals; “last chance” matches and big feuds that push one wrestler and relegate another.
 The main purpose of the Overness rankings is to provide some semblance of sanity to the booking process, avoid bias, and objectively measure success.